 In practical terms, a number of actions and measures can be taken in order to positively protect the fundamental rights of the individuals held in the camps, as the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism has, in the context of her country work, seen operationalized first hand.
 These include returning individuals to their country of origin, either directly or through counterparts (other States, non-State actors or humanitarian actors) present in the camps.
-Partnerships can be optimized in tracing, identifying and delivering the practical means to extract individuals from territories under the control of non-state actors and ensure their safe return to home countries.42 A number of steps can be taken to ascertain nationality, obtain assistance from state and non-state actors to move individuals from camps and assist in air transport, and to
+We outline that under the Palermo Protocol (article 8(1)), State Parties shall facilitate and accept, with due regard to the safety of the person, the return of their nationals when they were victims of human trafficking.
+The same duty is imposed for individuals who had only the permanent right of residence at the time of entry into the territory of the receiving State.
+Partnerships can be optimized in tracing, identifying and delivering the practical means to extract individuals from territories under the control of non-state actors and ensure their safe return to home countries.42 A number of steps can be taken to ascertain nationality,

-38 Both the United Kingdom's Special Immigration Appeals Commission and the Court of Appeal of England and Wales have recently accepted that the conditions in both Roj and Hawl were sufficient desperate that they met the threshold of inhuman or degrading treatment for the purposes of article 3 of the ECHR.
+Both the United Kingdom's Special Immigration Appeals Commission and the Court of Appeal of England and Wales have recently accepted that the conditions in both Roj and Hawl were sufficient desperate that they met the threshold of inhuman or degrading treatment for the purposes of article 3 of the ECHR.
 United Kingdom SIAC, Shamima Begum v. the Secretary of State, Appeal No: SC/163/2019, 7 February 2020, para.
-130. See also [2020] EWCA Civ 918 Case No: T2/2020/0644,T3/2020/0645 and T3/2020/0708, Court of Appeal on appeal from SIAC (T2/2020/ 0644) (sitting also as a divisional court in CO/798/2020) (T3/2020/0708) and on appeal from the administrative Court (T3/2020/0645) Shamima Begum v.
+130. See also [2020] EWCA Civ 918 Case No: T2/2020/0644,T3/2020/0645 and T3/2020/0708, Court of Appeal on appeal from SIAC (T2/2020/0644) (sitting also as a divisional court in CO/798/2020) (T3/2020/0708) and on appeal from the administrative Court (T3/2020/0645) Shamima Begum v.
 SIAC and Secretary of State for the Home Department and (1) the UN Special Rapporteur on the promotion and protection of human rights while countering terrorism and (2) Liberty, 9 July 2020, para.
 11.

-39 This information was gathered by RSI in the course of interviews conducted on the ground in the camps in early February 2020.
+This information was gathered by RSI in the course of interviews conducted on the ground in the camps in early February 2020.
 This information will be published in a forthcoming report from RSI, due for release at the end of October 2020.
 See also Commission Nationale Consultative des Droits de l'Homme, Opinion on the French Under-Age Nationals Detained in Syrian Camps, 24 September 2019, pp.8-9.

-40 Note also the position of the French Commission Nationale Consultative des Droits de l'Homme: "The CNCDH thus considers that the French nationals detained in the camps come under France's jurisdiction in the meaning of article 1 of the ECHR", Opinion on the French Under-Age Nationals Detained in Syrian Camps, 24 September 2019, p.8.
+Note also the position of the French Commission Nationale Consultative des Droits de l'Homme: "The CNCDH thus considers that the French nationals detained in the camps come under France's jurisdiction in the meaning of article 1 of the ECHR", Opinion on the French Under-Age Nationals Detained in Syrian Camps, 24 September 2019, p.8.

-41 Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism to the 75th session of the General Assembly, October 2020.
+Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism to the 75th session of the General Assembly, October 2020.
 See https://undocs.org/A/75/337.